odsource/marching-cubes/README.md

 # Marching Cubes

-Implementation of marching cubes using OpenGL and OpenCL or CUDA.
+Implementation of marching cubes using OpenGL and CUDA.